AdobeDocs/campaign-web.en/help/v8/email/generative-lp.md

 1. Tailor your prompt with the **[!UICONTROL Text settings]** option:

     * **[!UICONTROL Communication strategy]**: Choose the most suitable communication style for your generated text.
     * **[!UICONTROL Tone]**: The tone of your landing page should resonate with your audience.
-Whether you want to sound informative, playful, or persuasive, the AI Assistant can adapt the message accordingly.
+Whether you want to sound informative, playful, or persuasive, AI Assistant can adapt the message accordingly.

     ![Screenshot showing text settings options.](assets/lp_full_gen_3.png){zoomable="yes"}